-Located in the Old Montreal section, this tribute to the city of Montreal is a nice place to take a stroll on your first visit to this metropolis.
-Along the way, you will find many restaurants, bars, souvenir stores and art galleries for your enjoyment.
-And to top it all off, the prices are very balanced for this very popular area.
+Located in the Old Montreal section, this tribute to the city of Montreal is a nice place to take a good walk on your first visit to this metropolis.
+Along this route, you will find several restaurants, bars, souvenir stores and art galleries for your enjoyment.
+And to top it all off, the prices are very balanced for this highly visited region.

 5. Visit one of the city's markets

 If you are a market lover, you must visit one of Montreal’s markets to pick up and try many local products.
 This activity should be scheduled in the summer when most agricultural products are in season.
 If markets are your thing, it’s a good idea to save money for local specialties such as preserves, ice wines and ciders, and the almost endless array of maple products.

 6. Visit the Museum of Fine Arts